Clonakilty has been shortlisted for the Irish Architecture Awards which will take place later this month.

 CLONAKILTY has been shortlisted for the Irish Architecture Awards which will take place later this month.

-On that shortlist is the ‘Clonakilty 400 Urban Design Masterplan, Phase 2’ for Cork County Council, which was designed by Cork County Council’s architects department.
+On that shortlist is the ‘Clonakilty 400 Urban Design Masterplan, Phase 2’ for Cork County Council, which was designed by the local authority’s architects department.

 The judges, in their report, stated: ‘When designing their public realm facelift with their town architect, Clonakilty was confidently ready for a new layer of contemporary functionality, lifestyle and urban sensibility and embracing public space as the town’s new living room.’